Florida Domestic Violence and Abuse Laws

 Understanding Florida’s Domestic Abuse Laws

-The skilled Jacksonville attorneys of Robert Shafer & Associates, P.A. have been working with clients accused of breaking those laws.
+The skilled Jacksonville attorneys of Shafer Law, P.A. have been working with clients accused of breaking those laws.
 We offer tenacious defense in the courtroom and in the office, creating paths for you that allow you to take back control of your life.

 Domestic abuse defined